30% OFF FLASH SALE on AVF Pro – HURRY! Sale Ends in:

 2. Displaying the Text fields on the front

 Now let's consider the presentation of field values on the front end.
-We can retrieve the field values using the get_field function and incorporate them into our markup.
+We can retrieve the field values using the ACF get_field function and incorporate them into our markup.
 Here's how it may look:

 <?php